Our Team

 Pasvankas is a member of the American Society of Anesthesiologists and California Society of Anesthesiologists.
 He earned a medical degree at the Icahn School of Medicine at Mount Sinai in New York, followed by a residency in anesthesiology at Massachusetts General Hospital and a fellowship in pain medicine at UCSF.
 Pasvankas serves as director for the UCSF Pain Medicine Fellowship Program and is an associate professor of medicine at UCSF.

-Annalisa Post, MD (Perinatologist)
+Annalisa Post, M.D.
+(Perinatologist)

 Annalisa PostDr.
 Annalisa Post is a perinatologist, an obstetrician who cares for patients with high-risk or complicated pregnancies.
 Dr. Post cares for patients with complications including fetal conditions such as fetal anomalies and complex multiple gestations; and maternal conditions such as cardiovascular, renal, and autoimmune conditions.
 Dr. Post earned her medical degree from the University of Rochester School of Medicine & Dentistry.
 She completed a residency in obstetrics and gynecology at the University of Colorado School of Medicine, followed by a fellowship in maternal-fetal medicine at Duke University.
 Dr. Post is a member of the American College of Obstetricians and Gynecologists, Society for Maternal-Fetal Medicine, American Institute of Ultrasound in Medicine and International Society of Ultrasound in Obstetrics and Gynecology.